 9. Marvel at the magical Livraria Lello

 Livraria Lello is one of the most outstandingly beautiful bookshops in the world.
 This historic building was designed by engineer Francisco Xavier Esteves and opened by brothers José and António Lello in 1906.
-With a stunning Neo-Gothic décor, the two-storey bookshop features an imposing stained glass ceiling, wood-carved banisters, a magnificent red wooden staircase and even a small café upstairs!
+With a stunning Neo-Gothic décor, the two-storey bookshop features an imposing stained glass ceiling, wood-carved banisters, a magnificent red wooden staircase.
+It even has a small café upstairs!
 The wooden shelves on the walls, chock-full of a large variety of books, are carved with Portuguese literary figures.
 New and old books in both Portuguese and English, valuable first and collector editions, books from every genre imaginable…it’s all here!

 Livraria Lello | R. das Carmelitas 144, 4050-161 Porto, Portugal